The Truth About Water Baptism

 Far too frequently this has been left out of the equation of water baptism.
 A new convert needs more than to simply be added to the universal church.
 This is wonderful and indeed takes place at conversion.
 However, this alone is not sufficient.
 It’s far too abstract in our life and walk as a new convert.
 A new believer needs something more concrete – the local church!
 They must be anchored into a local body of believers.

-“They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer” (Acts 2:41).
-After being baptized, they were locked into the local church and committed to the process of discipleship, to be molded into the image of Jesus, learning to follow Him.
+- It’s a commitment to discipleship.
+“They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer” (Acts 2:42).
+After being baptized, they were locked into the local church and committed to the process of discipleship, to be molded into the image of Jesus, learning to follow Him fully.

 This was what Jesus commanded and expects.
 His commission was, “Go ye therefore, and teach (make disciples of) all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19-20).